snic-nsc/esgf_dl/README.md

 - This is only for advanced users; if your needs have not been met above, or if you wish to test services, you can manually run myproxy-logon using the python client.
 - To do this, you'll need to know your myproxy host, and the username.
 If your openid is `https://esg-dn1.nsc.liu.se/esgf-idp/openid/testuser`, your myproxy host is `esg-dn1.nsc.liu.se` and your username is `testuser`.
+- Note that the above statement may not always apply; some sites such as CEDA use external identity providers, and this method of deducing myproxy host and username will not work.
+If you know the actual endpoint and identity, use those instead.
 ```
 singularity shell esgf_dl.simg
 rm -rf $HOME/.esg